ligos/blog.ligos.net/source/_posts/Blocking-Websites-With-Mikrotik.md

 ## Conclusion

-I've ended up choosing the *Firewall Address Lists* option for blocking YouTube.
+<strike>I've ended up choosing the *Firewall Address Lists* option for blocking YouTube.
 Plus, using TLS Host based firewall rules to block sub-domains with video content.
-This should keep my holiday Internet usage to manageable levels.
+This should keep my holiday Internet usage to manageable levels.</strike>

+After going on my holiday and testing the various techniques for a few months, I ended up changing to DNS sinkhole for blocking.
+This works really well and is quite easy to turn on and off quickly.

 The DNS sinkhole option looks good for blocking ads and tracking sites.
 And [Pi-Hole](https://pi-hole.net/) looks like the best way to manage that.